 Visit my other site, For The Wing, for all things chicken-wing!

-For the sauce I just threw a bunch of extras in with some Weber Original BBQ sauce.
+For the sauce I just threw a bunch of extras in with some BBQ sauce.
 It had a nice kick, but wasn’t crazy hot.
+It’s perfect for my almost-fried smoked chicken wings.

 If you prefer to just go for the gusto and deep fry your wings, try my fried smoked wings recipe.
 They are beyond great.